3 November 2016

-- has completed the required contributory and non-contributory period: at least 5-years of contributory and non-contributory periods during the last decade before claiming the pension or before the occurrence of the incapacity for work; in the event of the incapacity for work occurring at an age lower than 30 years, the required contributory and non-contributory periods are respectively shorter – from 1 to 4 years, however, if the person has lost his or her earning capacity due to an accident on the way to or from work, s/he does not have to prove the required contributory and non-contributory period,
+- has completed the required contributory and non-contributory period of at least 5-years during the last decade before claiming the pension or before the occurrence of the incapacity for work; if the incapacity for work occurred at the age lower than 30 years, the required insurance period is respectively shorter; the person whose incapacity for work is due to an accident on the way to or from work, does not have to meet this condition,

 - the date of disability occurrence,

 - the permanency or expected duration of the incapacity for work,

 - the causality of the incapacity for work or death with certain circumstances,